If you suffered injuries in an accident caused by another person’s negligence, you might feel angry, frustrated, or stressed out.

 How can I get compensation for my injuries and other damages after an accident?

-Your attorney can often collect compensation without ever filing a lawsuit or taking the liable party to court.
+Your Miami, FL personal injury lawyer can often collect compensation without ever filing a lawsuit or taking the liable party to court.
 Instead, your attorney may file a third-party liability claim against the at-fault party’s homeowner’s, business, or auto insurance and work with the insurer to negotiate a fair settlement.
 By avoiding court when possible, your lawyer can keep the costs down for you while still maximizing the payout you receive.

 How do I file a lawsuit against an insurance company in Miami?